josephburgess/pico/README.md

    make
    ```

-3. Plug in a raspberry pi pico, in BOOTSEL mode
+3. Plug in your pico in `BOOTSEL` mode
-4. Drag the .uf2 binary onto the pico (which should be in external storage mode if connected in BOOTSEL)
+4. Copy the .uf2 binary from the `build` folder onto the pico (which should be in external storage mode if connected in BOOTSEL)
 5. The pico should reboot and run the binary